adamczi/dns-rewriter/README.md

     Name:   example.com
     Address: 1.2.3.4

+To pass more than one domain-IP pair, separate them with colon`,` for example `-t example.com=1.2.3.4,hello.net=2.3.4.5`.
 Program will clean up `iptables` rules on exit automatically, provided it exits using SIGINT (regular ctrl+c), SIGQUIT or SIGTERM.

 ### I don't want to modify all responses, just from one DNS server:
 This is what `-s` switch is here for.
 Run

-    sudo ./dns-rewriter -t 1.2.3.4 -s 9.9.9.9
+    sudo ./dns-rewriter -t example.com=1.2.3.4 -s 9.9.9.9

 and only responses coming from DNS server at 9.9.9.9 will be modified.